Guides

 Sex toy cleaning guide

-If you have ultrasensitive skin or are unable to use antibacterial soap for any reason, we highly recommend that you only use sex toys made of non-porous materials.
+If you have ultra sensitive skin or are unable to use antibacterial soap for any reason, we highly recommend that you only use sex toys made of non-porous materials.
 Non-porous toys are completely body-safe and will not trap bacteria on their surfaces, so they can be cleaned much more thoroughly than porous toys, and in a wider variety of ways.
-The majority of the toys we carry are non-porous.
+Almost all the toys we carry are non-porous.

-This guide will tackle the different sex toy materials and how each should be cleaned.
 There are four basic cleaning techniques.
 Not every technique can be applied to every toy — be sure to read about specific materials below.
 Here are the basic instructions for each technique.

 • Dishwasher: Place the toy in the top rack of your dishwasher and run the dishwasher on a gentle cycle without any soap.
 Dry.